An easy hike to a hidden historic site.

 - Now follow the stream back down toward the Conservancy’s wooden sign.
 Halfway, you’ll see our small green boundary markers.

 - Tunis Brook flows north to join Pressey Brook and eventually feeds Goose Pond and the Mascoma River.
 These waters are protected and purified by the healthy, mature forest sheltering Tunis Brook.
+This is a good thing – these waters ultimately become part of the City of Lebanon’s drinking water supply.

 - The Conservancy’s studies of borings of trees on the mill lot show that its forest is composed of three age classes (about 140 years, 110 years, and 75 years).
 This suggests that the forest started to grow when the mill was abandoned, with two later disturbances that created openings for new trees.
 While the ’38 Hurricane might explain the youngest age class, what prompted the middle one is unclear.